RiasadMahbub/RiasadMahbub.github.io/_pages/work_experience.md

 - Automation of report creation with Microsoft VBA
 - Part of the CEO Rotational Trainee Program

-## Management Information Systems Coordinator
+## Distribution and Logistics Data Analyst
 #### Grupo Editorial Altamirano S.A. de C.V.
 Distribution and Logistics
 ##### San Salvador, El Salvador
 ##### April 2014 to November 2014

-- Cost and lost sales analysis for the Distribution Manager and CEO
+- Cost and lost sales analysis for the Distribution and Logistics Manager and CEO
 - Extracting insights about impact of price structures on sales potential, sales cost analysis, and distribution structures
 - Started a project for POS data collection using cellphone apps
 - Part of the CEO Rotational Trainee Program